EvanHahn/HumanizeDuration.js/README.md

 // ["ar", "ca", "da", "de" ...]
 ```

-This function won't return any new langauges you define; it will only return the defaults supported by the library.
+This function won't return any new languages you define; it will only return the defaults supported by the library.

 Credits
 -------